HerbFargus/es-theme-tronkyfran/README.md

 1. Close EmulationStation.

-2. Create folder `~/.emulationstation/themes` if not exists.
+2. Create folder `~/.emulationstation/themes` if it does not exist.

 3. Run in a terminal: